hako/twiimote/README.md

 a wiimote to twitter thingy.
-by wesley hill (@hakobyte)
+by Wesley Hill (@hakobyte)

-twiimote is a program that **'connects your wiimote to twitter'.** it's as simple as that.
+twiimote is a small toy program that **'connects your wiimote to twitter'.** it's as simple as that.

-Real reason: **I wrote this application for fun and because I was bored due to A Level revision & exams :/**
+Real reason: **I wrote this application just for fun because I was bored due to A Level revision/exams :/**

 ![](http://www.hakobaito.co.uk/content/twiimote_1376196174_sd.png)